-The bells were rehung in the late seventies following a lost peal for the Queen’s Silver Jubilee and now hang on iron headstocks fitted with ball bearings; it is not known whether the bells were fitted with canons before rehanging.
+The bells were rehung between 1977 and 1984 following a lost peal for the Queen’s Silver Jubilee and now hang on iron headstocks fitted with ball bearings.
+On rehanging the front four in 1980 the canons were removed; the other six bells were not cast with canons.
 The frame is a combination of wood and cast iron, with all the bells hung on one level.
-They are currently rung 11 times a year, for Royal and College occasions.
-In 2013 these are:
+They are currently rung for the following Royal and College occasions (plus special dates for this year):

 Details of the Bells